spmakwana/Computer-Network/02 Introduction to Computer Network.md

 ### Disadvantages

-- Single point of failure – If Server fails whole network goes down and stopped working.
+- Single point of failure â€“ If Server fails whole network goes down and stopped working.

 ## Peer to Peer Network